mozilla/gecko-dev/toolkit/components/ml/docs/architecture.rst

 Architecture
 ============

-The Firefox AI Platform uses the ONNX runtime to run models, and leverages the Transformers.js library to simplify the inference work.
+The Firefox AI Runtime uses the ONNX runtime to run models, and leverages the Transformers.js library to simplify the inference work.